-- Every year, 55 tons of a coffee substitute made from roasted dandelion roots are sold in England, Australia and Canada.
+- Every year, 55 tons of a coffee substitute made from roasted roots of dandelions are sold in England, Australia, and Canada.

 - Dandelions are important for bees: they are a key source of nectar, as they flower early and continue flowering right into the fall.

-- Dandelion seeds are food for many small birds.
+- The seeds from dandelions are food for many small birds.

 - Another French name is pis-en-lit, which means “wet the bed.”
-This comes from the fact that when dandelion greens are eaten, they remove water from the body.
+This comes from the fact that when the greens from dandelions are eaten, they remove water from the body.

 - Dandelions came into existence about 30 million years ago in Eurasia.
 Humans have been eating them as food and using them as medicine for as long as there has been recorded history.

 - Many sources suggest that the dandelion came from Asia, where it used as food and medicine.

 - Before the year 1000, Arabs also used dandelions as a medicine.

 - Dandelions did not exist in North America when the Mayflower arrived in 1620.
 European immigrants used dandelions as part of their regular diet, and brought them over to began to cultivate them in North America.